Lenovo Yoga sale takes up to $450 off select 2-in-1 laptops

 Lenovo Yoga laptop deals are up for grabs this weekend which is great news for bargain shoppers.
 The PC maker is currently slashing up to $450 off our favorite 2-in-1 laptops.

 This weekend, the excellent Lenovo Yoga 9i is on sale for $1,199.
-That's $450 off its former price of $1,649 and one of the best laptops deals from the sale.
+That's $450 off its former price of $1,649 and one of the best laptop deals from the sale.

 - Shop: Lenovo's entire sale